Italian

 English: to manage (to do something)

-• Speriamo che me la cavo. — Let's hope I make it.
+• Speriamo che me la cavo. — Let's hope I manage.

 verb